tinestaric/tinestaric.github.io/source/_posts/2024-10-06-preprocessing-symbols.md

 This point applies even more if we’re building ***a new feature***.
 If we build a new feature and decide to use the old *NoSeriesManagement* codeunit, we’re willingly throwing even more work on the ***tech debt pile.***

-> *Quick side note, this nice line highlighting that shows me which line is active and which obsolete is provided by **AZ AL Dev Tools**, so if you’re working with preprocessing symbols, the extension is a must-have.*
+> *Quick side note, this nice line highlighting showing me which line is active and which obsolete is provided by **AZ AL Dev Tools**, so if you’re working with preprocessing symbols, the extension is a must-have.*

 <hr/>

 ### Merge changes early

-Out of the three reasons when to use the *preprocessing symbols*, this is the one I used the least, but at the same time, I’m also most interested in it.
+Out of the three reasons for using the *preprocessing symbols*, this is the one I used the least, but at the same time, I’m also most interested in it.

-This summer I held a session at *Tech Days* about ***[Code Review][codereview]*** where I was trying to be quite dogmatic about **keeping pull requests small**. *Long-lived feature branches* are a recipe for issues; *constant merges, merge conflicts, and above all, a very painful code review*.
+This summer I held a session at *Tech Days* about ***[Code Review][codereview]*** where I was trying to be quite dogmatic about **keeping pull requests small**. *Long-lived feature branches* are a recipe for issues; *constant merges, merge conflicts, and very painful code reviews*.
 And yet a *few months later*, **I find myself working on long-lived branches and huge pull requests**.
 It was easy to *“preach”* small pull requests when we were only building new features.
 Now we’re dealing with **refactoring a huge monolith**.

-I’m changing *“just”* one field, and I have to *touch more than 150 other objects.* ***Crazy.*** But I get it, changes have to be made on an ***all-or-nothing basis.***
+I’m changing *“just”* one field and have to *touch more than 150 other objects.* ***Crazy.*** But I get it, changes have to be made on an ***all-or-nothing basis.***

 But that got me thinking, *why is that?* **Why** do they have to be made on an **all-or-nothing basis?** *Can we get around that somehow?*

-I talked with a couple of friends who work with **other languages** about how they would deal with this issue.
-At first, it seemed to me like they didn’t quite get my problem.
+I talked with friends who work in **other languages** about how they would deal with this issue.
+At first, it seemed they didn’t quite get my problem.
 They just said ***“feature flags”*** to everything I said...

 Okay, *feature flags*.
-Hide the functionality behind a flag and **merge to the main branch**. *But what about the fields that I have to add?* I can’t *“hide”* the additional fields on a table behind a feature flag, and if I just add them and make a mistake, **I won’t be able to remove them**, as it would be a **breaking change...**
+Hide the functionality behind a flag and **merge to the main branch**. *But what about the table fields that I have to add?* I can’t *“hide”* the additional fields on a table behind a feature flag, and if I just add them and make a mistake, **I won’t be able to remove them**, as it would be a **breaking change...**

 And that’s when it hit me. ***What if I use preprocessing symbols as feature flags?*** This would solve my problems. **Merge smaller chunks of changes** to the *main branch* quicker, and once everything is in and tested, **turn it on and clean it up!**

-As I said, I’ve **only started exploring** the feasibility of this approach as an alternative to **long-lived branches and big PRs**. *But it does look promising...*
+As I said, I’ve **only started exploring** the feasibility of this approach as an alternative to **long-lived branches and big PRs**. *But I do like how it looks...*

 <hr/>

-Okay, I hope this gives you an idea when ***using symbols can be a good idea.*** Before I wrap this long post up, here are a few more quick questions I sometimes get from developers:
+Okay, this should give you an idea when ***using symbols can be a good idea.*** Before I wrap this long post up, here are a few more quick questions I sometimes get from developers:

 #### When should we clean up the symbols?